robolyst/osquant/content/papers/understanding-bond-etf-returns/index.md

 \end{aligned}
 $$

 If we plot the estimated returns against changes in yield, we find a key fact of bond returns.
-Postive changes in yields creates negative returns and negative changes in yields creates positive returns.
+Positive changes in yields creates negative returns and negative changes in yields creates positive returns.

 ![Expected bond return vs yield](images/return_curve.svg)